axibase/atsd/installation/aws-emr-s3.md

 Store the `atsd-hbase.$REVISION.jar` in a directory identified by the `hbase.dynamic.jars.dir` setting in HBase.
 By default this directory resolves to `hbase.rootdir/lib`.

 :::tip Note
-When uploading the `.jar` file to `hbase.rootdir/lib` directory, the revision is removed from the file name to avoid changing `coprocessor.jar` setting in ATSD when the `.jar` file is upgraded.
+When uploading the `.jar` file to `hbase.rootdir/lib` directory, the command removes the revision from the file name to avoid changing `coprocessor.jar` setting in ATSD when the `.jar` file is replaced.
 :::

 ## Launch Cluster

 Copy the AWS CLI cluster launch command into an editor.

+Specify the correct EMR release label, for example `emr-5.3.1` for HBase `1.2.x` or `emr-5.17.1` for HBase `1.4.x`.

 ```bash
 export CLUSTER_ID=$(            \